BenjaminIwuchukwu/AWS-DNB-Tech-Summit-2024/copy-s3-object-to-rds-db/README.md

 _NOTE: Details and description of each cloudformation parameter can be found in each parameter's description property._

-## Security

-The MySQL database credentials can be saved into AWS Secrets Manager instead of using environment variables.

-## Requirements

-- S3 bucket for storing the uploaded json files
-- S3 bucket for storing the python scripts and layer zip files
-- Environment variables: All necessary environment variables are declared in the cloudformation template

 ## How to deploy

 To deploy the stack: